mikepb/cradle/README.md

 });
 ```

 The primary server is given as in the normal configuration.
+Alternate servers configured in the `servers` array inherit configuration options from the primary server.
 When the primary server refuses a connection, the request will be routed to the alternate servers, in the order given.
 Requests may fail if the alternate servers have not finished replicating recent changes.

 ### creating a database ###